The Library of Lost Wands

 “You need to register any magical creatures you are taking before embarkation” the witch continued, probing each of the goblins, as a coil of measuring tape snaked around them.
 A quill and giant ledger danced in the air next to her left ear, taking down their measurements.
 “Name?” she barked.

 “Not them,” she interrupted, her reedy lips pursed as her wand prodded one protesting goblin in the ribs “The Ministry requires your name.”

 “My name is Fion Alba-Heinz” the wizard replied with a hard stare.

 “Odessa, for business”

-“Wand please” bayed the officious witch who, having finished probing the goblins, touched the end of her wand with his.
-“Alder and dragons heartstring, 12 ½ inches unyielding, carrying three goblins” stated the witch as her quill scratched furiously away above her left cheek.
+“Wand please” bayed the officious witch who, having finished jabbing the goblins with it, touched the end of her wand with his.
+“Alder and dragon’s heartstring, 12 ½ inches, unyielding, carrying three goblins” stated the witch as her quill scratched furiously away above her left cheek.

 “Actually,” Fion said, “I won’t be carrying anyone, Gringlehop, Inglehart and Grawgun each have two legs they are thankfully perfectly capable of using, you see.”

 The three goblins laughed at this, but the ministry official ignored the comment.
 “Mr. Heinz, it is incumbent on me to read you the following”.
 She flourished the same scroll Lindsay had seen her use during the registration of magical cats and owls, and read aloud in an imperious voice;